rails/rails/guides/source/association_basics.md

 end
 ```

-It is crucial to note that this does not affect the naming of your tables.
-For instance, if there is a `MyApplication::Business::Supplier` model, there must also be a `my_application_business_suppliers` table.
+It is important to note that while model scoping helps organize your code, it does not change the naming convention for your database tables.
+For instance, if you have a `MyApplication::Business::Supplier` model, the corresponding database table should still follow the naming convention and be named `my_application_business_suppliers`.

-Note that the following will _not_ work, because `Supplier` and `Account` are defined in different scopes (`MyApplication::Business` and `MyApplication::Billing`):
+However, if the `Supplier` and `Account` models are defined in different scopes, the associations will not work by default:

 ```ruby
 module MyApplication